Blane245/musicgenerator/README.md

 # Sample Generation

 I have found the gain envelope feature of the Web API audio framework to be problematic.
 Envelope control does not have a high level of accuracy and does not always perform as desired.
-I have developed the following scheme to construct the audio samples for each source using information from the SoundFont preset and instruments and the user controls for note, attack, speed, duration, and volume.
+I have developed the following scheme to construct the audio samples for each source using information from the SoundFont preset and instruments and the user controls for note, attack, speed, duration, volume, and pan.

+What follows is particular to the Algorithmic generators.

 The gain envelope, in general has five different regions that may be present.
 The values for these are derived from the preset and instrument of the selected pitch and velocity.
 There may be one or more instruments associated with the pitch/velocity combination.
 Each of them will have its own gain envelope.
 The gain regions, and their SoundFont definition parameters are:
 1. **Delay** - the amount of time (*delayEnd*) that the signal is zero before the instrument's sound begins (*delayVolEnv*).